Sienci-Labs/Resources/lmmk2/lmk2-add-ons/lmk2-48-extension-kit.md

 ## Updated Parts

-We have updated several of the parts you will use in upgrading to the 48”.
+We have updated several of the parts you will use in upgrading to the 48".
 They will all easily and seamlessly replace the previous ones.
-To see the most updated version of our 48” assembly PDF or online manual, you can visit our <a href="https://resources.sienci.com/view/lm-unboxing/#starting-up">MK2.5 assembly section</a>.
+To see the most updated version of our 48" assembly PDF or online manual, you can visit our <a href="https://resources.sienci.com/view/lm-unboxing/#starting-up">MK2.5 assembly section</a>.

 ![](/_images/_lmmk2/_add-ons/_48-ext-kit/lmk2_48extkit_EX-48-Add-On-WP-pic.jpg){.aligncenter .size-medium .wid}

-## 48” X-axis rail box unpacking
+## 48" X-axis rail box unpacking

 https://www.youtube.com/watch?v=KjirFKNT3pM

-Inside the 48” X-axis rail box, you’ll find the X-axis rail packaged with 5 boxes.
+Inside the 48" X-axis rail box, you'll find the X-axis rail packaged with 5 boxes.

-The ‘EX hardware box’ contains various hardware that is used when assembling the extension kit, the EX drag chain & cable box contains a longer 1400mm drag chain and various cables, the Y-axis gantry plates box contains the two EX Y-gantry plates, and the MK2 EX hardware box contains some small parts specific to this extension kit.
+The 'EX hardware box' contains various hardware that is used when assembling the extension kit, the EX drag chain & cable box contains a longer 1400mm drag chain and various cables, the Y-axis gantry plates box contains the two EX Y-gantry plates, and the MK2 EX hardware box contains some small parts specific to this extension kit.

 The last box serves to fill empty space inside the rail box and better protect the X-axis rail during shipping.
-You’ll want to unpack all hardware from these boxes and set this aside for whenever it is called during assembly.
+You'll want to unpack all hardware from these boxes and set this aside for whenever it is called during assembly.

 ![](/_images/_lmmk2/_add-ons/_48-ext-kit/lmk2_48extkit_48-MK2-EXT-packing-layout.jpg "EX Hardware box"){.aligncenter .size-medium}